-2) Wash and dry clothes on the gentlest, coolest settings possible.
+3. Wash and dry clothes on the gentlest, coolest settings possible.

 I searched for a new system and initially considered washing everything in cool water in order to save time and the clothes.
 After reading this article however (I’ll spare you here, but ewww!), I decided I absolutely could not wash underwear and socks on a lower temperature.

 Everything else is separated by darks and lights on laundry day (I haven’t been brave enough to try not sorting yet) and washed in cold water on the gentle setting, no matter what the label says, and dried on the “low knits” dryer setting.

-3) Treat clothes with heavy stains immediately.
+4. Treat clothes with heavy stains immediately.